NUCS349/hw6-neural-networks/problems.tex.md

 **Making training sets:** Create one training set of each of these sizes {500, 1000, 1500, 2000} from MNIST.
 Note that you should be selecting examples in such a way that you minimize bias, i.e., make sure all ten digits are equally represented in each of your training sets.
 To do this, you can use `load_mnist_data` function in `load_data.py` where you can adjust the number of examples per digit and the amount of training / testing data.

-*Hint: To read your MNIST dataset for training, you may not need to use a PyTorch `DataLoader`.
-If, however, you want to use it with your numpy NMIST dataset, you should use your custom dataset class.
+*Hint: To read your MNIST dataset for training, you may want to use a PyTorch `DataLoader`, but this is not required.
+If you do want to use it with your numpy NMIST dataset, you should use a custom PyTorch `DataLoader` class.
 We included the class definition for you in the HW (`MyDataset` in `my_dataset.py`) You can see more details about using custom dataset in this [blog](https://stanford.edu/~shervine/blog/pytorch-how-to-generate-data-parallel) or [github repo](https://github.com/utkuozbulak/pytorch-custom-dataset-examples))

 **Train one model per training set:** Train a new model for each MNIST training set you created and test it on the MNIST testing subset.
 Use the same architecture for every model.
 For each model you train, record the loss function value every epoch.
 Record the time required to train for 100 epochs.
 Once the model is trained, record testing accuracy on the training set using the model.